This article is more than 1 year old

-Virtual Machine Company, based in Cambridge, was founded two years ago by Steve Barnett and Nick Hudson to do virtual machine installations at the financial giants in the City of London.
+Virtual Machine Company, based in Cambridge, was founded two years ago by Steve Barnett and Nick Hutton to do virtual machine installations at the financial giants in the City of London.

 Barnett, Hudson, and a number of the early employees at the company had worked in the high performance computing and telecom fields, so they had experience with systems and modifying them to run very specific workloads.
 They had no intention of getting into the hardware business.

 "In our consulting engagements, we discovered that we could never quite get the right mix of cores, memory slots, RAM speeds, and other features that would let the hypervisors run optimally," Barnett tells El Reg.